biomarkersParkinson/tsdf/docs/tsdf_dbpd_channels_and_units.md

-# Custom field values (TSDF schema `Digital biomarkers for PD` extension)
+# Channels and units in Digital Biomarkers for Parkinson's Disease (`DBPD`) schemas

-Within the `Digital biomarkers for PD` extension, some of the field types are further specialised to provide a better description of the data.
+Within the `DBPD` project, some of the field types are further specialised to provide a better description of the data.
 These are described in the following sections.

 ## Field: `channels`
 **Type:** `channel_type[]`